muhweziasaph/Internship-week-4/README.md

 # Internship-week-4 - React.js basics
 This is my fourth week  internship GitHub repository
 ## Project: React to-do list
-This project demonstrates the use of **React.js** to build a dynamic and interactive To-Do application.
+This project demonstrates the use of **React.js** to build a dynamic and interactive to-do application.
 It allows users to add, delete, and mark tasks as complete — showcasing key concepts such as JSX, props, state, and event handling.
 ## Objectives
 - Understand and apply **React component-based architecture**
 - Use **JSX** to create React elements